stijn-dejongh/lovecraft_public_domain/raw_converts/mo.md

 they had glared since the earliest youth of the human world.
 At this point the passage opened into a prodigious vaulted and circular chamber of human construction; wholly covered with horrible carvings, and revealing at the farther end an arched passageway with the foot of a flight of steps.
-T&rsquo;la-yub knew from family tales that this must be very near the earth&rsquo;s surface, but she could not tell just how near.
+T'la-yub knew from family tales that this must be very near the earth's surface, but she could not tell just how near.
 Here the party camped for what they meant to be their last rest-period in the subterraneous world.

-  It must have been hours later that the clank of metal and the padding of beasts&rsquo;
-feet awakened Zamacona and T&rsquo;la-yub.
+  It must have been hours later that the clank of metal and the padding of beasts' feet awakened Zamacona and T'la-yub.
 A bluish glare was spreading from the narrow passage between the images of Yig and Tulu, and in an instant the truth was obvious.
-An alarm had been given at Tsath&mdash;as was later revealed, by the returning gyaa-yoth which had rebelled at the brier-choked tunnel-entrance&mdash;and a swift party of pursuers had come to arrest the fugitives.
+An alarm had been given at Tsath--as was later revealed, by the returning gyaa-yoth which had rebelled at the brier-choked tunnel-entrance--and a swift party of pursuers had come to arrest the fugitives.
 Resistance was clearly useless, and none was offered.
 The party of twelve beast-riders proved studiously polite, and the return commenced almost without a word or thought-message on either side.